grauner/map673-Portfolio-/README.md

 ### Accessing Bootstrap template example source code

-At the top of the examples page, choose to [Download the Bootstrap source code](https://github.com/twbs/bootstrap/archive/v4.0.0-beta.3.zip) and save the zip file to your computer.
-But do download the file and save it outside of your working NMP repository for module 01.
-We're just going to be examining the source code with our code editors.
+At the top of the examples page, choose to [Download the Bootstrap source code](https://github.com/twbs/bootstrap/releases/download/v4.0.0/bootstrap-4.0.0-dist.zip) and save the zip file to your computer.
+Download the file and save it outside of your working NMP repository for module 01.
+We're just going to be examining the source code with our code editors (no need to include in the repo for submission).

 Unzip the file, which contains the GitHub repository for Bootstrap (also available here https://github.com/twbs/bootstrap).
 There are many files and folders within the unzipped directory, many of which will be unfamiliar and involve build processes for the project from the source code.
 That is a bit beyond this course (though we cover it in MAP675!), but for now we want to draw our attention to two directories within this repository.